-- Place chain over and behind clutch, fitting the drive links in the clutch drum sprocket. - Fit the bottom of the drive links between the teeth in the sprocket in the nose of the guide bar. - Fit chain drive links into bar groove. - groove.

-11. Pull guide bar forward until the chain is snug in the guide bar groove.
+- Place chain over and behind clutch, fitting the drive links in the clutch drum sprocket. - Fit bottom of drive links between the teeth in the sprocket in the nose of the guide bar. - 10.
+Fit chain drive links into bar groove. - Pull guide bar forward until chain is snug in guide bar groove.
 Ensure all drive links are in the bar groove. - 12.
-Install the chain brake. - Install chain brake nuts; finger tighten only.
+Install chain brake. - Install chain brake nuts and finger tighten only.
 Do not tighten any further at this point.
 Proceed to CHAIN ADJUSTMENT.